Kotlin/KEEP/proposals/context-receivers.md

 ## Abstract

 This is a design proposal for support of context-dependent declarations in Kotlin.
-It covers a large variety of use-cases and was previously known and requested under the name of "multiple receivers", see [KT-10468](https://youtrack.jetbrains.com/issue/KT-10468).
+It covers a large variety of use cases and was previously known and requested under the name of "multiple receivers", see [KT-10468](https://youtrack.jetbrains.com/issue/KT-10468).

 We would appreciate hearing your feedback on this proposal in the (LINK TO KEEP ISSUE).